kienboec/LDAPSampleInC/tooling.md

 * attributes to display
 * -ZZ: TLS (with required successfull TLS operation)
 * -d: debugLevel (e.g.: 5)

+Variables:

+* FILTERSTRING: a mask to fetch all users matching it e.g.: if19b00* \
+  ATTENTION: you are limited to only a few entries allowed in the recordset
+* CURRENTUSERCREDENTIALS: your uid,ou,dc information

 see ldapsearch.sh using environment variables